 The oceans are a rich and bountiful source of food.
 Scrumptious seafood that most of us are familiar with fills the dinner bowls of people of every culture.
 Even in the most remote regions like the frozen Chukchi Peninsula of northeastern Siberia an Eskimo dinner could consist of whale, seals or other sea mammals.

 The earth supplies, and we gratefully partake.
 Other ocean bearing delicacies that are usually not common fare, but not unheard of are the topic of this article today.
 Some are reportedly delicious, while others are an acquired taste.
-Moving around the world, I was privy to experiencing the preferred ocean cuisine of many different countries.Read More
+From moving Kitchener to around the world, I was privy to experiencing the preferred ocean cuisine of many different countries.Read More

 They say you eat with your eyes first.
 So if you’re a bit squeamish then keep your eyes closed as you read this.

 Traveling solo opens up various invitations that otherwise might not be extended.
 Before leaving the States for a trip to Cairo, I was given the name a local family in the town of Dahshur.
 Dahshur is only a few kilometers outside of Cairo, and other than the pyramids, is not a hub of activity.
 The homes are modest, but some don’t even have indoor plumbing services installed.